What’s the difference between a lease and a chattel mortgage?

 A novated lease uses an employee’s pre-tax and post-tax salary to make finance repayments to a leasing company.
 The pre-tax payments reduce the employee’s total taxable income, which can even place the employee into a lower tax bracket, resulting in significant tax savings.

-For eligible EV and PHEV novated leases, 100% of the novated lease payment can be made using pre-tax salary, as these vehicles are exempt from fringe benefits tax.
+For eligible EV novated leases, 100% of the novated lease payment can be made using pre-tax salary, as these vehicles are exempt from fringe benefits tax.

 The leasing company will estimate running costs for the vehicle, which are included in regular novated lease payments.
 Running costs include most things you might pay for in relation to the vehicle’s use throughout the term, such as: